WAF Grants applications are now closed for 2023.

 - Strategic fit: does your project address at least one of our strategic priorities?

 - Deliverability: project timeframe, partners and collaborators

 All applications must embrace equality of opportunity and professionalism.
-By professionalism we mean, for example, undertaking risk assessments, having a safeguarding policy in place and recognising the need for artists to be paid for their work (though this can be valued in kind).
+By professionalism we mean, for example, undertaking risk assessments, having a safeguarding policy in place and recognising the need for artists to be fairly paid for their work.

 How To Apply

 Complete the grant application form and budget worksheet by Monday 14 November 2022.

 If you would prefer to apply in another format that a written word document, please email email@example.com to discuss your requirements.

 WAF Grant Surgeries

 Book a 1-2-1 surgery with the WAF producers to ask questions about your WAF Grants application - email firstname.lastname@example.org to book your session on either: